Quick Summary

 Introduction

-The RESTful system is often restricted by a uniform interface, code on demand, client-server architecture, cacheability, client-server architecture, or statelessness.
-But this does not limit the designers because REST is merely a design approach and not a standard or framework.
+A RESTful system is defined by architectural constraints, such as a uniform interface, statelessness, cacheability, client–server architecture, layered systems, and optional code-on-demand.
+However, these constraints do not limit designers, because REST is a design architectural style, and not a standard or framework.

-Since the genesis of the restapi approach as found by Roy Fielding in the year 2000 and over these 20 years of software development, we have adapted these REST API best practices design in 2021.
-We hope they will turn up to be helpful to you too.
+Since the origin of the REST approach, introduced by Roy Fielding in 2000, and through years of software development experience, we have adapted and refined these REST API design best practices that work in 2026 too.
+We hope they prove useful in your projects as well.

 What is REST API?